sideme/CyPlanAI/backend/PDF_UPLOAD_GUIDE.md

 3. **Test Upload**:
    - Open browser and visit http://localhost:3000
-   - Click "Upload PDF or Image" button
+   - Click "Upload files" button
-   - Select a PDF file
+- Select a PDF or Word document
    - Enter a question, e.g., "What does this file talk about?"
    - Observe backend logs, should see:
      ```
-     📤 Uploading xxx.pdf to DashScope...
+    📤 Uploading sample.docx to DashScope...
-     ⏳ Waiting for DashScope to process xxx.pdf...
+    ⏳ Waiting for DashScope to process sample.docx...
-     ✅ File xxx.pdf successfully processed in X.Xs (ID: file-fe-xxx)
+    ✅ File sample.docx successfully processed in X.Xs (ID: file-fe-xxx)
     📄 File reference added.
 Model will read content automatically.
      ```

 4. **Verify Response**:
-   - Qwen-Long should be able to read PDF content and answer questions
+- Qwen-Long should be able to read document content and answer questions
    - If it fails, check:
      - Is `DASHSCOPE_API_KEY` correct?
      - Is `LLM_PROVIDER` set to `qwen`?